 Louisiana Crispy Fried Chicken using the Vortex

-- Bone-in skin-on chicken thighs (or your favorite cuts of chicken)
+- 8 chicken thighs skin-on (or your favorite cuts of chicken)

 - Louisiana Seasoned Crispy Chicken Fry Batter